mitchallen/connection-grid-core/DOC-API.md

 <a name="module_connection-grid-core-factory"></a>

 ## connection-grid-core-factory
-A module for generating square mazes
+A module for generating grid cores

 <a name="module_connection-grid-core-factory.create"></a>